sdsc/sdsc-summer-institute-2022/0_Preparation/README.md

 [Back to Top](#top)
 <hr>

-##  Account Requirements: <a name="accounts"></a>
+##  HPC Systems Accounts: <a name="accounts"></a>
+* For the CIML Institute, we have created TWO types of **Training** accounts for you:
+  * **(1) XSEDE and Expanse portal ID** (trainXX)
+  * **(2) Local Expanse user account** (xdtrXX)
+* Note: The two topics below will be covered on the Preparation day (1.2 Accounts, Login, Environment, Running Jobs and Logging into Expanse User Portal).

+### Logging onto the Expanse Portal (portal.expanse.sdsc.edu): <a name="logon-portal"></a>
+* XSEDE training accounts to access the Expanse portal have already been created for you.
+Please do not create a new one on your own.
+See email sent from cwong@sdsc.edu for your XSEDE & Expanse acount with the subject link "SDSC 2022 Summer Institute: Account Set-Up".
+* Use username "train##" and password provided via link sent
+* Once you have received your XSEDE and Expanse portal ID information, go to https://portal.expanse.sdsc.edu, to confirm your login.
+* For a short (18 min) video on using the Expanse portal, see [here](https://education.sdsc.edu/training/interactive/sdsc_si21/1.3_Expanse_User_Portal/).

+### Logging onto Expanse using your "Local Expanse user account" (SSH/terminal): <a name="logon-expanse"></a>
-* You will be given an XSEDE training account to access the Expanse portal.
+* You will be given an account on the SDSC Expanse computer.
 Information on the account will be sent to you via email.
-Please complete the process of activating your account before the prep day begins.
+Please complete the process of activating your account before the institute begins.
+To log onto the Expase cluster, see these instructions: https://github.com/sdsc-hpc-training-org/hpc-security/blob/master/connecting-to-hpc-systems/connect-to-expanse.md
-* Go to https://portal.expanse.sdsc.edu, to confirm you are able to acess and login.
-* As a reminder, we are asking all attendees to use the training accounts that we are providing, even if you already have your own account.
-This will minimize problems related to custom configurations (e.g., environment variables, choice of shell, etc.) that may cause some of the hands-on examples to break.
-This also gives participants access to the Expanse reservation created for the workshop.
+* Use username "xdtr##" and password provided via link sent

 [Back to Top](#top)
 <hr>